winksaville/rerf-bd-bobbins-cq/README.md

                         Tube hole diameter engraved on the -X face, defaults to 0.714 -twt TUBE_WALL_THICKNESS, --tube_wall_thickness TUBE_WALL_THICKNESS
-                        Tube wall thickness, defaults to 0.204 -br BED_RESOLUTION, --bed_resolution BED_RESOLUTION
+                        Tube wall thickness, defaults to 0.204 --bed_resolution BED_RESOLUTION
-                        resolution of the printer bed, defaults to 0.017 -bs BED_SIZE, --bed_size BED_SIZE
-                        size of the bed, defaults to (153.408, 87.040) -lh LAYER_HEIGHT, --layer_height LAYER_HEIGHT
+                        resolution of the printer bed, defaults to 0.017 --bed_size BED_SIZE   size of the bed, defaults to (153.408, 87.040) -lh LAYER_HEIGHT, --layer_height LAYER_HEIGHT
-                        Layer height for this print, defaults to 0.050 -sl SUPPORT_LEN, --support_len SUPPORT_LEN
+                        Layer height for this print, defaults to 0.050 -bs BASE_SIZE, --base_size BASE_SIZE
+                        Size of the square base in mm, defaults to 5.98 -bh BASE_HEIGHT, --base_height BASE_HEIGHT
+                        Base height in mm, defaults to 0.500 -ea EDGE_ADJUSTMENT, --edge_adjustment EDGE_ADJUSTMENT
+                        size of the bed, defaults to (1.300 -zl ZLIFT_HEIGHT, --zlift_height ZLIFT_HEIGHT
-                        Length of the support structure, defaults to 5.000 -bl BASE_LAYERS, --base_layers BASE_LAYERS
+                        Height from bed to bottom of the solenoid base, defaults to 5.000 -ol OVERLAP, --overlap OVERLAP
-                        Number of layers for the base, defaults to 10 -pbsp width height, --position_box_size width height
+                        Overlap between two objects, defaults to 0.100 -pbsp width height, --position_box_size width height
-                        Size of box to disperse the cubes into, defaults to (85.0, 42.5) -pbl x y, --position_box_location x y
+                        Size of box to disperse the solenoids into, defaults to (85.0, 42.5) -pbl x y, --position_box_location x y
                         Location of position_box, defaults to (0, 0)
   -re, --rerf, --no-rerf